Database Normalization

 Denormalization

 Database normalization offers many benefits, but it also introduces some drawbacks.
 It minimizes data redundancy, improves data integrity, and enhances data security.
-However, normalized databases often necessitate intricate table joins for data retrieval, as information is distributed across multiple tables.
+However, normalized databases often necessitate many table joins for data retrieval, as information is distributed across multiple tables.
 This complexity may potentially impact query performance, particularly with more complex queries, due to the added overhead of joining tables.

-Denormalization is the process of introducing intentional data redundancy, reversing the database normalization.
+Denormalization is the process of introducing intentional data redundancy by reversing the database normalization.
 This is usually employed to avoid expensive SQL joins between 3NF tables.
 The cost of denormalization is the advantages of normalization we have to give up.
 So, one should apply denormalization selectively as a last resort if the querying performance problems are experienced.

 For data warehousing purposes, which involve maintaining a central repository of integrated data from multiple sources within an organization, commonly created materialized views include materialized aggregate views, single-table materialized aggregate views, and materialized join views.
 All these types of materialized views can leverage query rewrite, an optimization technique that transforms a user request written in terms of detailed tables into a semantically equivalent request that incorporates one or more materialized views.